JMSLab/Template/docs/production.md

 * When producing task deliverables:
    * Post them in the relevant issue branch and tag the PI.
    * Make them clear and readable but don't worry about making them pretty.
+   * Use Adobe Acrobat commenting tools when commenting on a PDF.
    * If possible, ask the task lead to consolidate different sets of comments into a single list or PDF.

 ## Task [PRESS]: Notify university communications office